How super is taxed

 Exceptions:

-• If you go over your concessional contributions cap of $30,000: anything over this amount will be taxed at your marginal tax rate plus Medicare levy, less a 15% tax offset.
+• If you go over your concessional contributions cap of $32,500: anything over this amount will be taxed at your marginal tax rate plus Medicare levy, less a 15% non-refundable tax offset.
 You can elect to have up to 85% of the excess concessional contributions released from super to pay your income tax liability and will only be charged additional tax on the excess over the threshold.
 Contributions made to other super accounts also count towards your cap.
+You can carry forward any unused portion of the concessional contributions cap for up to five previous financial years if your total superannuation balance is less than $500,000 on 30 June of the previous financial year (this includes your AustralianSuper account and other super accounts held in your name).
 To view total contributions across all of your super accounts, log into your MyGov account.
 You can track contributions made to your AustralianSuper account by logging into your account online, or in the AustralianSuper mobile app.

 After-tax contributions